teambition/gear/README.md

 - Integrated JSON, JSONP, XML and HTML renderer
 - Integrated CORS, Secure, Favicon and Static middlewares
 - More useful methods on gear.Context to manipulate HTTP Request/Response
+- Run HTTP and gRPC on the same port
 - Completely HTTP/2.0 supported

 ## Documentation